ve-i-uj/enki/README.md

 In the case of the "--data-file" command line argument, the settings must be separated by a semicolon.

 Example: `root.dbmgr.shareDB=true;root.interfaces.host=interfaces`

+<a name="normalize_entitiesxml"><h2>Assets normalization</h2></a>

+KBEngine has a confusing logic for checking assets, also the behavior of components running on the same host and on different hosts is different.
+There were problems with kbengine-demo-assets.
+Almost all entities have  GameObject in their interfaces.
+GameObject does not have "cell" and "base" methods, but has "cell" and "base" properties.
+Because of this, the engine, when running components in different containers based on kbengine-demo-assets, displayed errors on starting, such as

+    ERROR baseapp01 1000 7001 [2023-06-07 05:15:27 522] - Space::createCellEntityInNewSpace: cannot find the cellapp script(Space)!
+    S_ERR baseapp01 1000 7001 [2023-06-07 05:15:27 522] - Traceback (most recent call last):
+    File "/opt/kbengine/assets/scripts/base/Space.py", line 24, in __init__
+    self.spaceUTypeB = self.cellData["spaceUType"]
+    S_ERR baseapp01 1000 7001 [2023-06-07 05:15:27 522] - AttributeError: 'Space' object has no attribute 'cellData'
+    INFO baseapp01 1000 7001 [2023-06-07 05:15:27 522] - EntityApp::createEntity: new Space 2007

+It turned out that the engine required that entities must specify `hasCell` in the entities.xml file.
+Since my goal was to work with the default kbengine-demo-assets from the developers, I added [a script](tools/normalize_entitiesxml) that normalizes the entities.xml file.
+The script, when building the game image, analyzes assets and modifies entities.xml, prescribing `hasCell`, `hasBase` to entities.
+But this led to the fact that almost all entities had `base` and `cell` components (hasBase=true and hasCell=true) due to GameObject in interfaces.
+The engine began to require, at startup, to implement modules for entities, for example, base/Monster or cell/Spaces.
+Then I added to the script "normalize_entitiesxml" the generation of empty modules to such entities when building the image.

 <a name="clientapp"><h2>ClientApp</h2></a>